 How Do I Taper for a Half Marathon?

-First, while there are broad guidelines, it’s important to remember that half marathon tapering is very personal.
+A good rule of thumb is 10 days to 2 weeks.
+That being said, it’s a broad guideline.
+It’s important to remember that half marathon tapering is very personal.
 If you’re going through more stressful times in your life, then you might need more rest and therefore a longer taper.

 Two Weeks Before Race

 So look at a calendar and plan your hardest run two weeks before the race.
 This will be either your longest run, a threshold run, or some combo of the two.
-I personally ran 12 miles just about two weeks before my half marathon a little bit faster than race pace.
+I ran 12 miles just about two weeks before my first half marathon, a little bit faster than race pace.

 One Week Before Race

-You’ll want to keep the few runs that you do schedule at a lower intensity—around a 10k or half marathon pace.
+Keep the few runs that you schedule at a lower intensity—around a 10k or half marathon pace.
 You don’t want to incur fatigue that sets in around race day.
 You’ll also want to cut down your mileage to about 60-80% of your mileage at your peak.

-As a beginner, you’ll probably want to aim for around 8 miles, but if you’ve done a lot of races before, it’s okay if you’re closer to 10 miles.
+As a beginner, you’ll probably want to aim for around 8 miles.
+If you’ve done a lot of races before, it’s okay if you’re closer to 10 miles.

 Three Days Before Race

-The week of the race, you’ll want to really tone things down.
-Your mileage should be at 40-50% of your average training mileage, so you’re likely looking at 10-15 miles during race week max.
+The week of the race, really tone things down.
+Your mileage should be at 40-50% of your average training mileage.
+So you’re likely looking at 10-15 miles during race week, max.

 This is also the time to completely cut out any strength training.
 Focus on resting, doing nice, fairly easy runs, and some foam rolling or stretching if needed.
 You can also use the time you aren’t training to figure out everything that you need to about logistics for race day.

-It’s okay to do speedwork in the beginning of the week before your race, but the rest of the week should be very easy runs.
+It’s okay to do a little bit of light speedwork in the beginning of the week before your race.
+But keep it very light. remember that this workout is not going to benefit your race performance at all.
+The rest of the week should be very easy runs.
 You can keep the quality and intensity of your workouts the same up to four days before the race.